jaysalvador/currency-converter/README.md

 My coding style tends to have more indentation and spacing, similar to writing a term paper for easier reading.

-For more queries, please feel free to contact me at jay.andrae.salvador@gmail.com or +61433720289
+For more queries, please feel free to contact me at jay.andrae.salvador@gmail.com